+This report documents the Allocation Committee's final position and recommendations on the allocations for the Pinctada maxima resource and has been prepared for consideration by the Minister to determine the allocation of the Pinctada maxima resource.

-The Allocation Committee has prepared this report, which documents the Committee's initial position on allocations for the P. maxima resource, along with the reasons for its conclusions as a basis for widespread community consultation.
-This report follows the Allocation Committee's preliminary investigation of the P. maxima resource sharing issues and initial consultations with the Western Australian Fishing Industry Council (WAFIC), the Pearl Producers Association (PPA) and Recfishwest the peak stakeholder bodies.
+This report follows the Allocation Committee's investigation of the Pinctada maxima resource sharing issues and consultation with the Western Australian Fishing Industry Council (WAFIC), the Pearl Producers Association (PPA) and Recfishwest as the peak stakeholder bodies.

-The report is being released for a public comment period to the end ofto facilitate discussion and encourage comment on how the P. maxima resource should be shared between competing users.
-At the conclusion of the comment period, the Allocation Committee will consider all submissions and finalise its advice to the Minister on allocations for the P. maxima resource.
+Under the IFM policy a draft report is required to be released for a public comment period to facilitate discussion and encourage comment on how the Pinctada maxima resource should be shared between competing users.
+The Draft Allocation Report Pearl Oyster (Pinctada maxima) Resource was released for public comment on 8 November 2016 and the public comment period ended on 31 January 2017.
+The Allocation Committee has taken into consideration the matters raised through the public submissions in finalising its advice to the Minister on allocations for the Pinctada maxima resource.